11 Predictive modelling and machine learning

 • A false positive is a negative (white) observation incorrectly classified as positive (red).

-• Sensitivity or true positive rate: the proportion of positive observations that are correctly classified as being positive,
+• Sensitivity or true positive rate: proportion of positive observations that are correctly classified as being positive,

-• Specificity or true negative rate: the proportion of negative observations that are correctly classified as being negative.
+• Specificity or true negative rate: proportion of negative observations that are correctly classified as being negative.

 If we increase the threshold for at what probability a wine is classified as being red (positive), then the sensitivity will increase, but the specificity will decrease.
 And if we lower the threshold, the sensitivity will decrease while the specificity increases.